Manage Deployment on a Docker Container

 Click Save to create the instance and apply the specified cloud and network settings.

-Creating Load Balancer Manually
+Create Load Balancer Manually

 If, while creating or editing a stage, you choose to manually create a load balancer for your Docker deployment, you must configure the load balancer to complete your technology deployment.